The Land Trust’s first acquisition, this 60-acre nature preserve of open, rolling fields, woodlands

 of butterflies in the northeast.
 Also found on this preserve is The Tadpole Trail, the Land Trust’s

 exploratory nature trail for children, consisting of a ¾ mile trail with seven outdoor learning stations.
+For a trail map of Hunter Farm Preserve, please CLICK HERE.

 From Middletown, take Co.
 Rt.
 49, Wawayanda Road west.